 The Company is a broadband communications company operating in the United States.
-The Company offers to residential and commercial customers traditional cable video programming (analog and digital video), high-speed Internet services, advanced broadband services such as high definition television, Charter OnDemandTM, and digital video recorder service, and, in many of our markets, telephone service.
-The Company sells its cable video programming, high-speed Internet speed Internet, telephone, and advanced broadband services on a subscription basis.
+The Company offers to residential and commercial customers traditional cable video programming (analog and digital video), high-speed Internet services, advanced broadband services such as high definition television, Charter OnDemand[TM], and digital video recorder service, and, in many of our markets, telephone service.
+The Company sells its cable video programming, high-speed Internet, telephone, and advanced broadband services on a subscription basis.
 The Company also sells local advertising on cable networks.

-The accompanying condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and the rules and The accompanying condenses consolidated managements are unaudited and are subject to review by regulatory authorities.
+The accompanying condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC").
+Accordingly, certain information and footnote disclosures typically included in Charter Holdings' Annual Report on Form 10-K have been condensed or omitted for this quarterly report.
+The accompanying condensed consolidated financial statements are unaudited and are subject to review by regulatory authorities.
 However, in the opinion of management, such financial statements include all adjustments, which consist of only normal recurring adjustments, necessary for a fair presentation of the results for the periods presented.
 Interim results are not necessarily indicative of results for a full year.